-- Secure this is the default mode.
-In this mode: - the WebUI is accessible on HTTPS port 9443.
-If you attempt to access the WebUI on HTTP port 9080 you will be redirected to HTTPS port 9443 - access to the "Execute Shell Command" menu option is disabled - $^{\circ}$ the ability to edit the firewall script $\delta$ the lockdown wizard is disabled - o 'root' user console & SSH password access are disabled - Custom In this mode, the security options can be configured to suit your requirements - Secure Permanent this mode is the same as Secure, but the change is irreversible
+- Secure (default) in this mode: - the WebUI is accessible on HTTPS port 9443.
+If you attempt to access the WebUI on HTTP port 9080 you will be redirected to HTTPS port 9443 - access to the Local Configuration > Execute shell command menu option is disabled - the ability to edit the firewall script & the lockdown wizard is disabled - 'root' user console & SSH password access are disabled - Custom in this mode, the security options can be configured to suit your requirements - Secure Permanent this mode is the same as Secure but the change is irreversible - Important Only set the security mode to Secure Permanent if you are 100% sure this is what you want!